3 former US officials charged in UAE hacking scheme

 “We ask that you protect yourself and the CIA by safeguarding the classified tradecraft that underpins your enterprise,” Patel wrote.

 Suderman reported from Richmond, Virginia.
-Associated Press writer Nomaan Merchant contributed to this report.
+Associated Press writers Nomaan Merchant in Washington and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.

 By ERIC TUCKER and ALAN SUDERMAN